diffblue/gitlab/doc/user/group/index.md

 1. Select the settings you want.
 1. Select **Save changes**.

-Refer to the [epic](https://gitlab.com/groups/gitlab-org/-/epics/4367) for group-level settings for merge request approval rules.
+Support for group-level settings for merge request approval rules is tracked in this [epic](https://gitlab.com/groups/gitlab-org/-/epics/4367).

 ## Related topics